minad/consult/README.md

 ## Narrowing to subsets

 Consult has special support to narrow to candidate subsets.
 When you use the `consult-buffer` command, you can press `b SPC` and the list of candidates will be restricted such that only buffers are shown.
 If you press `DEL` afterwards, the full candidate list will be shown again.
+Furthermore the narrowing/widening key is available which can be pressed to achieve the same effect.
+The narrowing/widening key is bound to `C-+` by default.

 ## Package configuration